 Or the white (milk) of mothers who intended its pure draught for their young, not noble ladies.

 And do not grieve the unsuspecting birds by taking their eggs; for injustice is the worst of crimes.

 And spare the honey which the bees get betimes by their industry from the flowers of fragrant plants;

 For they did not store it that it might belong to others, nor did they gather it for bounty and gifts.

-Which means we’ve found the true gem of the Dark Ages—the genesis of the compelling argument still effectively employed today, over 1,000 years later: “Lions tho.” tweet this
+Essentially, Ibn Abi ‘Imran is saying “animals eat other animals, so we shouldn’t we eat animals?”
+Which means we’ve found a true gem of the Dark Ages—the genesis of the compelling argument still employed today, over 1,000 years later: “Lions tho.” tweet this

 “Hunt not the beast; O, be thou more humane,